Is It Beyonces Time? Musics A-listers Ready For The Grammys - UrduPoint

 Music powerbroker Irving Azoff, along with concert promoters Live Nation and AEG Presents, organized a massive benefit concert on Thursday featuring major stars like Lady Gaga, Eilish, Dr. Dre and even Joni Mitchell.

-Saturday's annual Clive Davis gala -- one of the most coveted tickets in the business -- is also set to include a fundraising element.
+Saturday's annual Clive Davis gala -- one of the most coveted tickets in the business -- also focused on wildfire relief.

+"We must acknowledge... the pain, the loss and the devastation," said Davis, the legendary music executive who has hosted the ultra-exclusive bash for 50 years.

+Performers included everyone from the iconic Joni Mitchell to crooner Michael Buble to nominees Shaboozey and Benson Boone.

 Recent Stories